JagadeeshAjjada/Image_object_removal/README.md

 Next, DeepFillv2, a deep learning inpainting model, fills in the missing area using a gated convolution system.

-The final result is a clean image with the object removed.
+You will get the final result is a clean image with the object removed.

 <p align ="center">
     <img src="/Test_img/Lowfidality_diagram.png" width="1000" />